 Now binkying at the Rainbow Bridge…

 Sadly, part of looking after rabbits is saying goodbye when they die.
-We’ve lost two over the years.
+We’ve lost three over the years.

 Lady Bunzilla Bartleby Bobbin von Thumperfoot, known to her friends as Bunzilla, was Bunminster’s bunwife.
 While we named him pretty immediately it took a while to find a name that suited her free-spirited larger-than-life temperament.
 Bunhilde was an option for a while but we decided she was definitely a monstrous bun-madam.
 She died in November 2015 after escaping from the garden.
 We’ve never known a rabbit quite like her and never expect to again.